Mega Man (character): In Mega Man video games

 Mega Man's most notable appearances have been within his own self-titled games, beginning with Rockman for the Family Computer in 1987.
 This, and all future Mega Man games released in North America and Europe, would bear the title "Mega Man" due to Capcom USA's early decision to change the name.
 Prior to decision on the name "Mega Man" which was proposed by Joseph Morici, Capcom had even considered the name "Rainbow Man" as a possible title due to the nature of Mega Man's color change when using different Robot Master weapons.

-Mega Man's role in the NES localization varied depending on how source material was handled globally.
+Mega Man's origins in the NES localization varied depending on how source material was handled globally.
 In the original release (Family Computer), he was built as a housekeeping robot to serve his creator, Dr. Right, but was later converted into a fighting robot upon urging his creator to do so.
 In the NES localization, he was co-created by Dr. Wily and his original purpose as to why he was built was never mentioned.